 Step inside Wataunga and be part of conservation today for wildlife tomorrow.

 Ungulates are really important to us at Watatunga.
 Rare deer and antelope are amongst the world’s forgotten endangered species but these magnificent herbivores have a rightful place in the world’s shrinking natural habitats.
-We seek to draw attention to their plight and introduce our visitors to their stories.
+Through our guided tours and education work, we seek to draw attention to their plight and introduce our visitors to their stories.
 Whilst more exotic creatures such as tigers, elephants and panda bears receive the most attention, many ungulate species are critically endangered but rarely make the headlines.
 Seven entire species have disappeared in one decade alone.

 There is much that we can do to ensure that these creatures, fundamental to the ecosystems in which they have evolved over millennia, remain a part of this planet’s diverse and spectacular wildlife.
 Through the application of our pioneering breeding programmes, we explore every opportunity to create sustainable populations of these beautiful creatures in collaboration with universities and international research organisations.
 Working at the cutting edge of conservation, our team liaise with expert scientists to manage the genetic diversity, welfare and evolutionary potential of our stock and manage breeding programmes which have already broken new ground in re-establishing severely threatened populations.
 We are passionate about sharing the importance of this work and are working to develop an exciting education programme for schools and young people.